QuickSpot/walter-esp-idf/examples/coap/README.md

 ## Purpose

-This example will send a counter value to the [coap.me](https://coap.me/) test server And receive the response from the demo server.
+This example will send a counter value to the [coap.me](https://coap.me/) test server and receive the response from the demo server.

 ## Required hardware